mosip/documentation/docs/architecture.md

-# Overview
+# Architecture Overview

 e-Signet allows easy and efforltess Sign on to applications using the country's Digital Foundation ID.
 This document highlights the various unlerlying priciples that were adopted to build a thin layer around the existing ID verification module that supports the authorization code flow.
-The actual integration is abstracted and taken as dynamic library dependency
+The actual integration is abstracted and taken as dynamic library dependency.

+* Easy relying party integration
+* Inclusive approach
+* Support of biometric devices
+* Support any identity repository.

-## Architecture
+## Design Principles

-**Design Principles**

 1. Solution should be able to independently operate without much dependency on existing services of MOSIP platform
 2. All integration libraries to ID system should be a runtime plugable to reuse the official container images which helps with easier upgrades